Brandon Spikes

 Brandon Spikes (born September 3, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Florida Gators, was recognized as a consensus All-American twice and was a member of two BCS National Championship teams.
 He was selected by the New England Patriots in the second round of the 2010 NFL draft.
 He also played for the Buffalo Bills.

 Early life

 Spikes was born in Shelby, North Carolina.
 He attended Crest High School in Shelby, and was a standout high school football player for the Crest Chargers.
-Coming out of high school, he was considered one of the best linebacker prospects in the nation, and was rated the number one prospect in the state of North Carolina by Rivals.com and 33rd overall best player in the country according to Scout.com.
+Coming out of high school, he was considered one of the best linebacker prospects in the nation.
+Spikes was rated the number one prospect in the state of North Carolina by Rivals.com and 33rd overall best player in the country according to Scout.com.
 He was also selected to play in the U.S. Army All-American Bowl.